 If you’re dead set on an un-occluded fit, and you’re an iOS user, you probably won’t find a better option than the Apple AirPods (3rd Generation).
-This generation of AirPods features a lot of the same issues as its predecessors—terrible isolation, terrible Android user experience, and so on—but it also adds additional bass speakers which seriously improve bass response.
+This generation of AirPods features a lot of the same issues as its predecessors — terrible isolation, terrible Android user experience, and so on — but it also adds additional bass speakers which seriously improve bass response.
 Auditory masking can make those gains immaterial, but the AirPods (3rd Generation) still sounds considerably better than the LinkBuds, and it’s the same price.

 The AfterShokz Aeropex is a great alternative to the LinkBuds and costs about $100 USD less.
-Unlike the LinkBuds, which uses true wireless tech, the Aeropex is a bone conduction headset that transmits vibrations through your cheekbone so you can hear your media.
+Unlike the LinkBuds, which uses true wireless tech, the Aeropex is a bone-conduction headset that transmits vibrations through your cheekbone so you can hear your media.
 It sounds a bit scary but the tech has been around for a while and is very safe.

 Since the “ear” pieces rest on your cheekbone, your ears are unoccluded when wearing the Aeropex, or any bone conduction headphones for that matter.
 This leaves you completely aware of your surroundings like the LinkBuds.
 We like the Aeropex specifically for its durable IP67 rating and flexible neckband-style design.

 If you’re on the hunt for good audio, things can trend a little more expensive, but you can find excellent options like the Samsung Galaxy Buds Pro and Apple AirPods Pro for under $200 USD.
-Additionally, if you don’t mind laying out a decent chunk of change, the Sony WF-1000XM4 features best-in-class noise cancelling, support for the high-quality LDAC audio codec, and all the same great software features as the LinkBuds.
+Additionally, if you don’t mind laying out a decent chunk of change, the Sony WF-1000XM4 features best-in-class noise canceling, support for the high-quality LDAC audio codec, and all the same great software features as the LinkBuds.